COFRAN'S PC &

 AMERICAN RED CROSS TRAINING:

-Early April - TEXAS EMERGENCY MANAGEMENT CONFERENCE: www.txdps.state.tx.us/dem/conference/txEmerMgmtConf.htm.
+Mid May - TEXAS EMERGENCY MANAGEMENT CONFERENCE: txdps.state.tx.us/dem/conference/txEmerMgmtConf.htm.
 Keynote speaker, program presentations, training sessions, workshops, exhibitors.
 Conference participants include representatives of law enforcement, border security and port security, transportation and cyber security, as well as firefighters, emergency medical personnel, Texas Military Forces, voluntary organizations and private sector partners.
 Attendees also will include officials from higher education, public education, health and medical care and public officials from the local, state and national governments.
-Representatives of more than 30 state agencies on the Governor's Emergency Management Council and federal officials also will attend.
+Representatives of more than 30 state agencies on the Governor's Emergency Management Council and federal officials attend.